 For some reason when I was a kid Uova nel Cestino was often made if one of us kids was sick and also bored with Campbells chicken noodle.
 My mom called it Toad in the Hole and we all loved it.
 Still do, as comfort food but I hadn’t thought of adding spinach or ham even though they both routinely are added to my ‘ordinary’ egg sandwich.

 Added Wild Things to my cart, thanks for the recommendation.
 Have you and Susan ever considered relocating to Canada?
-We could trade you both for Dennis Leary.
-We don’t need him back.
+We could trade you both for [EDIT] I meant Kevin O’Leary, not Dennis.
+I’m sure Dennis is lovely.
+Canada doesn’t want Kevin O’Leary back.
+He’s a Trumpist and a fool.

 Denis?
 He’s a friend of mine. 😬